jwindle/ctgauss/README.rst

 Hamilton Monte Carlo (HMC).

-Please note though, that the excellent HMC software [Stan](https://mc-stan.org/) can often sample from a nearly identical distribution - so long as `\ell(x)` is not too complicated - by insisting that `|\ell(x)| < \varepsilon`.
+Please note though, that the excellent HMC software :ref:`Stan <https://mc-stan.org/>` can often sample from a nearly identical distribution - so long as `\ell(x)` is not too complicated - by insisting that `|\ell(x)| < \varepsilon`.
 In other words, you should check out Stan to see if you use-case fits there before